 Do I Have a Janumet Lawsuit?

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Janumet lawsuits.
-We are handling individual litigation nationwide and currently accepting new Janumet pancreatic cancer and Janumet thyroid cancer cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new Janumet pancreatic cancer cases in all 50 states.

-Free Janumet Lawsuit Evaluation: If you or a loved one has been diagnosed with pancreatic cancer or thyroid cancer after taking Janumet, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Janumet suit and we can help.
+Free Janumet Lawsuit Evaluation: If you or a loved one has been diagnosed with pancreatic cancer after taking Janumet, you should contact our law firm immediately.
+You may be entitled to compensation by filing a Janumet suit and our lawyers can help.